-There are no transactions of a material nature, individually or in the aggregate, that have not been properly recorded in the accounting records underlying the financial statements.
+There are no material transactions that have not been properly recorded in the accounting records underlying the financial statements.

-We have communicated to you all significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting.
-There have been no significant changes in internal control since September 30, 2012.
+We are not aware of any significant deficiencies or material weaknesses in the design or operation of internal control over financial reporting.